T-Fletcher/dva-migration/web/modules/custom/icon_migrate/README.md

      'driver' => 'mysql',
    );
 ```

+Be sure the source site's file system settings (http://your.site/admin/config/media/file-system) are correct - the path to file is correctly set and all files can be opened from the pages on the source site.

 In ``migrate_plus.migration.upgrade_d7_files.yml``, be sure to enter the absolute path to the source Drupal site's *docroot* directory.
 The source and destination sections should look like: